German Firms Sought Shorter Hours For 11.7 Mn Workers In March-May - UrduPoint

 Meanwhile the unemployment rate rose to 6.3 percent in May, the equivalent of some 2.8 million people, from 5.8 percent in April, the BA Federal labour agency said.

-Before the coronavirus outbreak, German unemployment had held steady at around 5.0 percent for a long time.
+Before the coronavirus outbreak, German unemployment had held steady at around 5.0 percent since August 2018, as Europe's top economy enjoyed the end of a post-financial crisis boom.

+Now, "the labour market remains under intense pressure because of the corona pandemic" and "shorter hours schemes have significantly exceeded the level seen in the 2009 crisis," BA chief Detlef Scheele said in a statement.

+"Companies' demand for employees remains on a downward trend, but is no longer in freefall," he added.